phpMussel/phpMussel/_docs/readme.vi.md

   - If the greylist is empty or if the greylist is not empty and the filetype is greylisted, scan the file as per normal and determine whether to block it based on the results of the scan, but if the greylist is not empty and the filetype is not greylisted, treat the file as blacklisted, therefore not scanning it but blocking it anyway.

 "check_archives"
 - Attempt to check the contents of archives?
-False = Don't check; True = Check [Default].
+False = Don't check; True = Check [Mặc định].
 - Currently, only checking of BZ, GZ, LZF and ZIP files is supported (checking of RAR, CAB, 7z and etcetera not currently supported).
 - This is not foolproof!
 While I highly recommend keeping this turned on, I can't guarantee it'll always find everything.
 - Also be aware that archive checking currently is not recursive for ZIPs.

 "filesize_archives"
 - Carry over filesize blacklisting/whitelisting to the contents of archives?
-False = No (just greylist everything); True = Yes [Default].
+False = Không (just greylist everything); True = Vâng [Mặc định].

 "filetype_archives"
 - Carry over filetype blacklisting/whitelisting to the contents of archives?
-False = No (just greylist everything) [Default]; True = Yes.
+False = Không (just greylist everything) [Mặc định]; True = Vâng.

 "max_recursion"
 - Maximum recursion depth limit for archives.
-Default = 10.
+Mặc định = 10.

 "block_encrypted_archives"
 - Detect and block encrypted archives?
 Because phpMussel isn't able to scan the contents of encrypted archives, it's possible that archive encryption may be employed by an attacker as a means of attempting to bypass phpMussel, anti-virus scanners and other such protections.
 Instructing phpMussel to block any archives that it discovers to be encrypted could potentially help reduce any risk associated with these such possibilities.
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 ####"attack_specific" (Category)
 Attack-specific directives.